 - 1 cup dark brown sugar

-- 2 Tbs Flour – For Passover, substitute Matzoh CAKE meal (not regular “matzoh meal.”
+- 2 tablespoon flour - For Passover, substitute Matzoh cake meal (not regular “matzoh meal.”

 - 1 egg white, beaten stiff but not dry

-- 2 cups pecans (I used only ONE cup of pecans (chopped) for a double recipe.
-This is personal preference – use more if you want.
-More pecans will result in a thicker, more voluminous cookie.
+- 2 cups pecans (I used only ½ cup of chopped pecans.
+This is personal preference - use more if you want.
+More pecans will result in a thicker, more voluminous cookie.)